open-telemetry/opentelemetry.io/content/en/blog/2023/otel-arrow/index.md

 the introduction of innovative features, aligning OpenTelemetry more closely with modern data pipelines that are increasingly pivoting towards Apache Arrow.

-A specification for this protocol can be found [here](https://github.com/open-telemetry/oteps/blob/main/text/0156-columnar-encoding.md).
+A specification for this protocol (OTEP 0156) can be found [here](https://github.com/open-telemetry/oteps/blob/main/text/0156-columnar-encoding.md).
 A reference implementation of the encoding/decoding function can be accessed [here](https://github.com/open-telemetry/otel-arrow).
 Additionally, the new pair of OTel receiver/exporter that supports this protocol is available in the